Technical Safety BC Jurisdiction

 Technical Safety BC administers the Safety Standards Act and Railway Safety Act throughout British Columbia.

-If you are installing, operating, manufacturing, altering, maintaining or selling equipment in any of the technologies we regulate, you are likely within Technical Safety BC jurisdiction.
+If you are installing, operating, manufacturing, altering, maintaining, or selling equipment in any of the technologies we regulate, you may be within Technical Safety BC jurisdiction.
+You can find out if your work is within our jurisdiction by reviewing the information below.

 What technologies do we cover?